daviddwlee84/MachineLearningPractice/Notes/MachineLearningConcepts.md

 Find the fastest way to minimize the error.

+> All-at-once method => Batch Processing

+* Machine Learning in Action Ch5.2.1 Gradient Ascent

 #### Stochastic Gradient Descent

 * Random select m example as sample (minibach)
 * Use gradient average to estimate the expected gradient of the training set

+> *Online* learning algorithm.
+>
+> (online means we can incrementally update the classifier as new data comes in rather than all at once)

+* Machine Learning in Action Ch5.2.4 Stochastic Gradient Ascent

 ## Other Learning Method